Molecular-orbital representation of generic flat-band models

-To demonstrate the usefulness of the MO-representation, we revisit the band-touching problem, or, counting the degeneracy of massively-degenerated states.
+To demonstrate the usefulness of the MO-representation, we revisit the band-touching problem, or, counting the degeneracy of massively degenerated states.
 In the literature, this problem is discussed in terms of \lq \lq topological" nature of the lattices, namely, the number of the degenerate modes is associated with that of ``loops" in the lattice~\cite{Bergman2008}; recently, a novel perspective was introduced with respect to the singularity of the Bloch wave function in the momentum space~\cite{Rhim2019}.
 In the scheme of the MO-representation, the equivalent conclusion is obtained by counting the number of the linearly independent MOs; more precisely, the number of the linearly independent MOs subtracted from the total number of degrees of freedom gives {\it the minimum of the degeneracy.} Further, the merit of the MO-representation is that, one can easily find how to lift the degeneracy between flat bands and dispersive bands.
 To be more specific, we modulate the MOs so that all the MOs become linearly independent.
 We demonstrate this procedure through some concrete examples, after introducing the generic formulation.

 \textbf{Formulation.-} The construction of flat-band models on the basis of MOs is conceptually similar to the ``cell construction" introduced by Tasaki~\cite{Tasaki1992,Tasaki1998}.
 MO-representation was applied to several models such as generalized pyrochlore models~\cite{Hatsugai2011} and the minimal model for silicene~\cite{Hatsugai2015}.
 Here we present a general formulation of the MO-representation applicable to both periodic and disordered systems.
-For simplicity, we consider the case where the flat band(s) have zero energy.
-Generalization to the case with multiple flat bands with different energies is straightforward.
-In such a case, the number of possible choices of MO-representations increases accordingly~\cite{Hatsugai2015}.
+For simplicity, we consider the case where the flat band(s) has zero energy.
+We emphasize that the MO representation is applicable to the cases with multiple flat bands with different energies, too.
+In such cases, the Hamiltonian subtracted by each flat-band energy can be written by MOs; see Ref.~\cite{Hatsugai2015} as an example.

 Let us consider a lattice model with $N$ sites for spinless fermions:

 where $C_i$ is an annihilation operator of a MO $i$, ($i=1,\cdots,M$) as

 with $\bm{c} = (c_1, \cdots, c_N)^{\mathrm{T}}$, and $\psi_i =(\psi_{1,i}, \cdots, \psi_{N,i})^{\mathrm{T}}$.